fstrozzi/bioruby-pipengine/README.md

 With this option enabled, PipEngine will also generate instructions in the job script to copy, at the end of the job, the final output folder from the local temporary directory to the final output folder (i.e. ```<output>```) and then to remove the local copy.

-When '--local' is used a UUID is generated for each job and prepended to the job name and to the local output folder, to avoid possible name collisions and data overwrite if more jobs with the same name (e.g. mapping) are running at the same time, writing on the same temporary location.
+When '--local' is used, a UUID is generated for each job and prepended to the job name and to the local output folder, to avoid possible name collisions and data overwrite if more jobs with the same name (e.g. mapping) are running at the same time, writing on the same temporary location.

 One job with multiple steps
 ---------------------------